rhaymisonbetini/ashiley-neural-network/README.md

 We can also use Ashiley to validate specific systems.
 For example ...
 If you have a car sales website, you can train our AI to only <br/> accept pictures of cars, thus avoiding problems with other types of ads.

+I tried to develop our system in the simplest and most usual way possible.
+My purpose is that you just train and make requests, so you don't  <br/> have to worry about writing any lines of code.

 ![alt text](https://github.com/rhaymisonbetini/ashiley-neural-network/blob/main/public/prints/document.jpg)

 # 1 Installation